Careers360 Logo

 1. What is plant anatomy in Class 11?

-According to NCERT biology Class 11 chapter 6 notes, Plant anatomy is the study of the internal structure of plants, focusing on the arrangement of tissues in roots, stems, and leaves.
+According to the NCERT biology Class 11 chapter 6 notes, Plant anatomy is the study of the internal structure of plants, focusing on the arrangement of tissues in roots, stems, and leaves.
 It includes meristematic tissue for growth and permanent tissue for support and transport.
-Permanent tissue is divided into simple tissue (parenchyma, collenchyma, sclerenchyma) and complex tissue (xylem and phloem).
+Permanent tissue is divided into simple tissue (parenchyma, collenchyma, and sclerenchyma) and complex tissue (xylem and phloem).

 2. What are the different types of tissues in plants?